santiagosayshey/website/docs/Wiki/Golden Popcorn Performance Index.md

 ## What are Golden Popcorns?

 Golden Popcorn are *very high quality encodes*, marked as such by one of the best private torrent trackers.
 These releases are manually reviewed by a dedicated, experienced team of *Golden Popcorn* checkers.
-Golden Popcorns are the simplest way to quantify a subjective *best* encode, without ever needing to understand confusing A/V metrics.
+Golden Popcorns are the simplest way to quantify a subjective *best* encode.
 ## The Decision Engine

 The Golden Popcorn Performance Index, or GPPI,  is a calculated metric, pivotal to the "Transparent" profile's decision-making process.
 It's engineered to rank release groups based on their propensity to release a Golden Popcorn encode at any given resolution.